Brett-Kennedy/PRISM-Rules/README.md

 Two example notebooks are provided here.

 [All Columns](https://github.com/Brett-Kennedy/PRISM-Rules/blob/main/Examples/PRISM%20Rules%20-%20All%20Columns.ipynb) provides an example examining a single file, creating PRISM rules for each column where possible.
-This includes examples using PRISM as a predictive model as well.
+This is an example where PRISM rules may be used as a descriptive model, to help understand the primary patterns in the data.

 [Rule Examples](https://github.com/Brett-Kennedy/PRISM-Rules/blob/main/Examples/PRISM%20Rules%20Examples.ipynb) provides examples with several real and synthetic datasets, predicting the target column for each.
+This includes examples using PRISM as a predictive model as well.

 ## Example using the Wine dataset from sklearn